5 money lessons we can take from Christmas movies

 No matter whether you’re a fan of Love Actually, Home Alone, or are a Hallmark TV special fanatic, Christmas films are an integral part of the festive season.

 However, these festive favourites do more than just bring a holly jolly feeling to December.
-If you look close enough, there are nuggets of wisdom we can use all throughout the year.
+If you look closely enough, there are nuggets of wisdom we can use all throughout the year.

 1. The Santa Clause